The Moneychangers: Miniseries

-The novel was adapted for television as a 6 1/2-hour NBC miniseries of which its four parts aired on December 4, 1976 and each of the subsequent three Sunday evenings through December 19 as part of the network's “Big Event” format.
+The novel was adapted for television as a 6 1/2-hour NBC miniseries titled Arthur Hailey's the Moneychangers of which its four parts aired on 4 December 1976, and each of the subsequent three Sunday evenings through 19 December as part of the network's "Big Event" format.
 Ross Hunter and Jacque Mapes were the producers and Boris Sagal directed.